xueqili02/SearchingTAB-Privacy/README.md

 If we make changes to this privacy policy, we will update the "Last Updated" date above.

 ## Contact Information
-If you have questions about this privacy policy, please contact: [your-email@example.com]
+If you have questions about this privacy policy, please contact: xueqili00 [at] gmail

 ---